mradilla/hostinger-deploy/README.md

 To use this action, you must [enable SSH Access](https://support.hostinger.com/en/articles/1583645-how-to-enable-ssh-access) in your Hostinger panel.

 ### 2. Set Repository Secrets
 Add the following secrets in your GitHub repository under **Settings > Secrets and Variables > Actions**.
-You can find these details in your Hostinger control panel:
+These secrets will need to be passed as inputs to the action (see the `Usage` section for an example):

 - **`HOSTINGER_HOST`**: Your Hostinger server's hostname or IP address (e.g., `192.168.1.1`).
 - **`HOSTINGER_PORT`**: Your Hostinger server's port (e.g., `1000`).